SNOMED-Documents/snomed-editorial-guide/fluoroscopy-and-fluoroscopic-imaging.md

  _Angiography_ and _angiogram_ , as terms on their own, refer to visualization of a blood vessel or vascular structure not specified as an artery or a vein and could refer to either or both.
 So for clarity, a blood vessel site (X) and the phrase _with_ _contrast_ must be included in the concept description.

+Fluoroscopic angiography always uses contrast. _With contrast_ must be explicitly stated in all descriptions.

 ### Fluoroscopic angiography when vessel is not stated

   * FSN: Fluoroscopic angiography of X with contrast (procedure)